sayhellotovanessa/sayhellotovanessa/_posts/2017-05-03-install-hugo.markdown

 ## Hugo customization and serve

 Add a theme to your Hugo blog.
-I am taking the Tropic theme as our example.
+I am taking the Beautiful Hugo theme as our example.

 `$ git clone https://github.com/halogenica/beautifulhugo.git themes/beauty `